-• with equal priority in relation to the interests of other clients.
+- with priority over those of the management company and individuals acting on its behalf and - with equal priority in relation to the interests of other clients.

 With Delegated Directive (EU) 2021/1270, UCITS managers (Undertakings for Collective Investment in Transferable Securities) should - in the same way as AIF managers (Delegated Directive (EU) 2021/1255) - when identifying the types of conflict of interest, the existence of which may damage the interests of a UCITS/AIF, include conflicts of interest that may arise as a result of the integration of sustainability risks in their processes, systems and internal controls.
-These conflicts may include conflicts arising from remuneration or personal transactions of relevant staff, conflicts of interest that could give rise to greenwashing5, mis-selling or misrepresentation of investment strategies and conflicts of interests between different UCITS/AIF managed by the same management company.
+These conflicts may include conflicts arising from remuneration or personal transactions of relevant staff, conflicts of interest that could give rise to greenwashing6, mis-selling or misrepresentation of investment strategies and conflicts of interests between different UCITS/AIF managed by the same management company.